cjohnson318/cjohnson318.github.io/_posts/2025-05-16-tools-uv-marimo.markdown

 Add a module: `uv add pandas`, or remove: `uv remove module`.

 In this case, all of your top level modules are stored in a `pyproject.toml`.

+If you need a `requirements.txt` file, then use the command `uv pip compile pyproject.toml -o requirements.txt`.
+This will lock the dependencies specified in your `pyproject.toml` and write them to the `requirements.txt` file.

 ## marimo